log2timeline/dftimewolf/docs/recipe-list.md

 ## `upload_web_ts`

-Uploads a CSV/JSONL or Plaso file to Timesketch.
+Uploads a CSV/JSONL or Plaso file to Timesketch and runs web-related Timesketch analyzers.

 **Details:**

-Uploads a CSV or Plaso file to Timesketch and executes web artifact analyzers on the uploaded data
+Uploads a CSV or Plaso file to Timesketch and runs a series of web-related analyzers on the uploaded data.

+The following analyzers will run on the processed timeline: `browser_search,browser_timeframe,account_finder,phishy_domains,evtx_gap,login,win_crash,safebrowsing,chain`.

 Modules: `FilesystemCollector`, `TimesketchExporter`, `TimesketchEnhancer`